 We can also offer to coordinate a clean-up event for your school and provide rubbish sacks, gloves and Health and Safety equipment for cleaning up the coast, all at no cost.
 Transport for your event must be organised and paid for by the school.

 Presentations and clean-up activities are open to every school in the Kapiti, Hutt Valley, Wellington and Wairarapa regions.
-Places are limited, so please register here to secure your school’s participation.
+Places are limited, so please let Oliver know if you’d like to be involved!

 We will provide (at no cost to your school):